uhub/awesome-go/README.md

 * [QLeelulu/goku](https://github.com/QLeelulu/goku) - a golang web mvc framework, like asp.net mvc.
 * [mreiferson/go-httpclient](https://github.com/mreiferson/go-httpclient) - a Go HTTP client with timeouts
 * [gocassa/gocassa](https://github.com/gocassa/gocassa) - A high level Cassandra library in Go, on top of gocql
-* [huacnlee/mediom](https://github.com/huacnlee/mediom) - Forum web application, an example for from Rails to Go (Revel)
 * [aisola/go-coreutils](https://github.com/aisola/go-coreutils) - An attempt at a Go implementation of the GNU Coreutils.
 * [tcnksm/gotests](https://github.com/tcnksm/gotests) - A tool to generate Go test functions from the given source code like gofmt
 * [shurcooL/Conception-go](https://github.com/shurcooL/Conception-go) - An unfinished Go implementation of Conception.